mello-j/M3.2lab/README.md

 This html file was run through a [W3C HTML Validator](https://validator.w3.org/) to check for validation.

+## Running the Website

+1. To run everything you will need to Fork or Clone this repository and open in up in an IDE on your local PC or in VS Codespaces.

+2. Once you have cloned the Repo, open it up in VS Code.

+3. Select the index.html file from the Explorer Window.

+4. Then, using the VS Code Command Palette, type: > Live Preview Start Server.
+If this command is not available, you may need to install the VS Code Live Preview extension.

+5. This will open up a website preview within your IDE.
+You can also open this in an external browser if you choose, by clicking on the 3 horizontal lines icon to the top right of the preview window and selecting 'Open in Browser'.

 ## Sources and Credits

 No outside assets used in this basic html file.
 A number of reference sources as provided in the Module Read Me section were used, as well as google in the use of abbreviations and expansions.
 The references are listed below: